icyflame/blog/about.md

 times](https://npm-stat.com/charts.html?author=icyflame&from=2016-04-06&to=2017-04-06)
 in the last 1 year. (ending April 6, 2017)

-Vim, tmux, git and Chrome are the major parts of my daily setup!
+Vim, tmux, git and Firefox are the major parts of my daily setup!
 Ubuntu is the OS I have been using for the past few years.
 I have several gripes with it, but it has to do for now.
 I still have Windows 8 on the side for Solidworks, Ansys, Abaqus.
 I log into Windows far more frequently than I used to just two